 by Matt Slick

-The movie, Angels and Demons, by Dan Brown, the author of the very popular Da Vinci Code, recently hit the theaters.
+The movie Angels and Demons by Dan Brown, the author of the very popular Da Vinci Code, recently hit the theaters.
 In it Robert Langdon, a symbology expert from Harvard, races to save four Roman Catholic Cardinals from the Illuminati who have stolen some anti-matter and are going to use it to blow up Vatican City during the ceremony of choosing a new pope.
-The race is on, and Langdon with the help of the beautiful Vittoria Vetra, who plays a physicist, do their magic as they save the day.
-The movie moves quickly enough though I did get a little bored about midway through.
-I hate to admit it, but I didn’t see the ending’s plot twist as early as I should have.
+The race is on and Langdon, with the help of the beautiful Vittoria Vetra who plays a physicist, do their magic as they save the day.
+The movie moves quickly enough, though I did get a little bored about mid-way through; and I hate to admit it, but I didn’t see the ending’s plot twist as early as I should have.
 In all, it was entertaining.
 By the way, the movie had nothing to do with angels and demons except in a few statues in churches.